haquanq/fm-testimonials-grid-section/README.md

 ### The challenge

+- No access to design files :expressionless:

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size :yum:

 ### Solution

 - Built with: `HTML` `CSS`
+- Mobile first workflow

 [`Solution Link`](https://www.frontendmentor.io/solutions/only-html-and-css-4q_5cnXuVT) [`Live Site Link`](https://haquanq.github.io/frontendmentor-testimonials-grid-section)